 - Clitheroe Community Church complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We provide guidance on this in our data protection policy and procedures.

-- We collect personal data face to face and via telephone, email, post and paper/electronic forms.
+- We collect personal data face to face and via phone, paper and digital communications.
 We may collect data from third parties, such as referees when you apply for a role with us.

 - Where we process data based on your consent, we will offer you a clear choice and ask that you confirm to us that you consent.
 We will also explain clearly to you what we need the data for and how you can withdraw your consent at any time.